Published 4th December 2020

 Among the easiest of interactive classroom activities, is peer correction.
 After a language activity, instead of marking it as a class activity, let your students mark another student’s work.
 So first give the students time to work on the activity as individuals.
 Then, let them discuss their answers with a partner to check they have the same answers or perhaps explain an answer to their partner.
 Give them the opportunity to do this before going over the answers as a class, and you will find, as a bonus, that your students are more confident when giving answers, which will help you avoid a feedback session which is like pulling teeth!

 An obvious way to make your classrooms more student-centered is to organise activities so that your students act as the teacher, instead of you.
 Assign language points to small student groups and let them teach them to the class.
 Make sure you provide enough time to prepare and don’t forget to deal with any comprehension issues afterward.
 This works especially well as a way to revise language at the end of a term or a course.

 Read more: EFL Students as Teachers

 When you tackle revision exercises in the classroom, instead of using individual tasks, turn them into classroom games.
 There are loads of different revision games that can be played in the classroom that will turn your lesson into a more interactive experience.
 An example of one such game is ½ a crossword.

 Read more: Revision Activities for the EFL Classroom

 Turn a usually solo activity into a pairwork activity by creating half a crossword.
 Create a full crossword but design it so that each student is given half the clues and half the answers.
 Students must ask their partner questions in order to complete the crossword.

-There are many different interactive activities you can use to make your EFL classrooms more interactive.
-By doing this you will be allowing your students more input into the lessons and be giving them more autonomy, which will result in them being more engaged, involved and motivated.
-You know what they say, happy students, happy teacher!
-So try introducing some interactive activities to your classroom.
+As you can see, there are many different interactive activities you can use to make your EFL classrooms more interactive.
+By doing this you will be allowing your students more input into the lessons and be giving them more autonomy, which will result in them being more engaged, involved, and motivated.
+And you know what they say, happy students, happy teacher!